 Skyrizi is a biologic drug.
 Skyrizi is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
 Skyrizi is believed to work by inhibiting interleukin (IL)-23, a chemical messenger involved in autoimmune attacks.
 Skyrizi prevents the overproduction of IL-23 in the immune system.

 Prescribing information states that Skyrizi is administered as a subcutaneous injection every 12 weeks after initial loading doses.

 Skyrizi comes in a prefilled, single-dose syringe.

-The FDA-approved label for Skyrizi lists common side effects including upper respiratory infections, headache, fatigue, injection site reactions, and fungal skin infections.
+The FDA-approved label for Skyrizi lists common side effects including upper respiratory infections, headache, fatigue, injection site reactions, and ringworm.

-Rare but serious side effects listed for Skyrizi can include increased risk for serious infections.
+Rare but serious side effects listed for Skyrizi can include increased risk for serious infections, including tuberculosis.